The Impact Of Adverse Childhood Experiences-đź’ś

 Household Challenges (Substance Abuse, Domestic Violence, Parental Separation)

 Substance abuse in the home can create toxic stress for young children.
-Any household member struggling with drug abuse can damage supportive relationships, leading to trauma and emotional harm to the child.
+Any household member struggling with

 Domestic violence is another common challenge that can disrupt a safe home environment.

-among family members often have an increased risk of ending up with mental health issues like anxiety or depression.
+Children exposed to violence often have an increased risk of ending up with mental health issues.

 Parental separation can also cause distress, disrupting stability during critical stages of childhood development.

-chronic health problems or even suicide attempts later in life.
+These types of adverse experiences often cause trauma and poor long-term outcomes in adulthood.
+This may lead to chronic health problems or even suicide attempts later in life.

 Prevalence of ACEs

-Over 60% of adults in the U.S. report experiencing at least one type of adverse childhood experience, and these events affect families across all communities and income levels.
+You might be surprised to know that ACEs are a lot more common than you think.
+Over 60% of adults in the U.S. report experiencing at least one type of adverse childhood experience.
+These events affect families across all communities and income levels.
 In Oakland County specifically, children facing abuse or neglect remain at high risk for these experiences.

 High ACE scores are often predictors of other serious issues later in life.
 They connect to 5 out of the top 10 causes of death, including